mariorod98/ObsidianVault/🌱 Seedbox/C++ static.md

 ## Static in a .h
 Each .c that includes that header will have a private variable with that signature.

+## Static variables
+When a variable is declared as static, space for the function is allocated for the lifetime of the program.

 ## References

 ---